REU: Disturbance Ecology in Central Appalachia

 What do sustainable and resilient ecosystems look like after a long period of dramatic disturbance and deconstruction, and what are the best approaches to restoration for ensuring a highly functioning alternative state?
 During the summers of 2017-2019, student interns will work closely with faculty and professional mentors to study anthropogenic disturbance, while immersed in the landscape of Appalachia.
 Students will live on campus at Eastern Kentucky University in Richmond, KY, and will spend large parts of the summer at the Lilley Cornett Woods old-growth forest ecosystem, and at the Maywoods Environmental and Educational Laboratory.

 Students will typically work 40 hours per week, but the actual hours will vary between weeks depending on the project needs.
 Students will attend a weekly workshop and travel throughout Kentucky, sometimes staying in primitive conditions.

 Stipend is $5,250 for 10-week session, a partial food stipend ($50/wk), housing, travel to the program (one round trip, up to $500), regional travel associated with research, and an allowance for research supplies.

 After ensuring your eligibiligy, read the research project descriptions and select your top 3 project choices.
-Next, prepare your applicatin materials.
+Next, prepare your application materials.
 You will use the online application form that is specific to this program, but you first need to obtain an REU ID number.
 The REU ID can be used to apply to any Biology REU program, but you must apply separately to each program.
 Obtain the REU ID by registering at the following website: https://www.nsfreu.org/register.
-We encourage you to prepare materials ahead of time using a word processor, especially for the extended responses.
+We encourage you to prepare application materials ahead of time using a word processor, especially for the extended responses.
 You can then copy and paste your responses into the application form.
 You must also have 2 references submit letters of recommendation directly to the email address below, these are an important component of the application so be sure they are submitted by the deadline.
-The deadline for applications is Feb 16, 2018, but we encourage earlier submissions.
-All questions should be directed to email@example.com
+The deadline for applications is Feb 15, 2019, but we encourage earlier submissions.
+All questions and letters of reference should be directed to firstname.lastname@example.org